1. What is responsible travel?

 6. They talk about green washing in eco-tourism, what about tour companies that claim they are responsible?
 How will I know they are legitimate?

 Again, we can never be certain but it’s all about asking questions.
 Legitimate companies should provide proof of the benefits to the communities and projects they are supporting.
-Where possible read the comments by previous tour participants.
+Where possible read the comments left by previous tour participants.

 7. What is community based tourism?